dkarunakaran/keep-stone/readme.md

 - **Active**: More than 14 days until expiry
 - **Expires Soon**: 14 days or less until expiry
 - **Expired**: Past the expiry date

-## API Endpoints

-The application also provides a REST API:
-- `GET /api/artifacts` - Returns all artifacts in JSON format

 ## Database